fiske-halsen/Assignment1Test/README.md

 **Step 11:** Rinse the toothbrush bristles thoroughly and place in back in the holder <br />

 ## 2. Two Katas
+### 1. FAHRENHEIT-TO-CELCIUS CONVERTER ###
+Use BDD to create a fahrenheit-to-celcius converter.
+Use BDD to extend it to a celcius-to-fahrenheit converter.
+### 2. ROMAN NUMERAL KATA ###
+Implement an “Arabic numeral to roman numeral” converter using BDD

 #### What was positive and good about using BDD? ####